Estimated reading time: 6 minutes

 Unsexed crested geckos usually will be sold for a lower price than females and males.
 The reason for this also has to do with the age of the crested gecko.
 Hatchlings and young juveniles usually sell for less than adults.

 Female crested geckos usually have a slightly higher price than male crested geckos.
 The reason for this seems to be pretty simple.
 Female crested geckos are easier to keep together in a small group, contrary to male crested geckos.
 More importantly, female crested geckos can lay eggs so buyers can start their breeding lines.

 A closely related pricing factor is the age of a crested gecko.
 Hatchlings and young juveniles are usually cheaper than adult crested geckos.
 As soon as you or the breeder can sex a crested gecko, the price can be influenced by gender.
 Older crested geckos also show their true morph.

 Although the price of a non-designer morph crested gecko ranges from $50 to $100, there are some tips and tricks you can use to pay the best price for your crested gecko:

 - get a male or unsexed crested gecko: if you don’t plan on breeding crested geckos and only plan on keeping one, your best choice is to get a male crested gecko or an unsexed crested gecko.
 Both are usually priced lower than female crested geckos.

-- consider getting a crested gecko from another location: if you can’t find a crested gecko in your region for a reasonable price you can always consider buying one from another region or country where prices are lower.
+- consider getting a crested gecko from another location: if you can’t find a crested gecko in your region for a reasonable price you can always buy one from another region or country where prices are lower.

-- get a common crested gecko morph: unique looking crested geckos have a higher price than common morphs.
-If you aren’t looking for a special kind of morph you can buy a crested gecko with a common morph to lower the price.
+- get a common crested gecko morph: unique-looking crested geckos have a higher price than common morphs.
+If you aren’t looking for a particular morph, you can buy a crested gecko with a common morph to lower the price.